PwanPwannn/Math156-Machine-Learning-Project-Handwritten-Number-Recognition_Runpeng_William_Jiawei/README.md

 ## Prerequisites
 To run this project, you'll need:
-- Python 3.9 or later
+- Python 3.9 or later (must be compatible with tensorflow)
 - Anaconda or a similar environment manager (strongly recommended)

 ### Setting Up the Environment